curityio/nginx_oauth_proxy_module/resources/3-deployment.md

 ./resources/nginx-opensource/deploy_and_test.sh
 ```

-## 4. Test NGINX Plus
+## 4. Run NGINX Plus Certification Tests

-TODO: this will run the official tests and will require some prerequisites:
+TODO: this will run the official tests and will require a test account and certificates:

 ```bash
 ./resources/nginx-opensource/deploy_and_test.sh